-His friends and he, young animals roaming Nature freely (soft-eyed calves of the dew), impressed by what they saw (astonished) now form a radiant memory in the sky (assumed into fluorescence).
+His friends and he, young animals roaming Nature freely (soft-eyed calves of the dew), impressed by what they saw (astonished) appear now as a radiant light-memory in the sky (assumed into fluorescence).

 - scut: short stubby tail of hare or rabbit

 - froth: mass of bubbles caused by agitation;

 - crock: earthenware pot, ewer, jug